-On your way back you will visit a small temple of Banteay Srei well known for its beautiful delicate carvings in warm pink sandstone.
-This late 10th century structure is fairly compact and very different from other Angkorian temples.
+In the morning you will travel to a small temple of Banteay Srei well known for its beautiful delicate carvings in warm pink sandstone.
+This late 10th century temple is fairly compact and very different from other Angkorian temples.

 Private English Speaking Tour Guide

 Temple Pass/Entrance Fee (Angkor Wat one-day pass: $37)

 Meals & drinks

 To enhance your experience and to preserve Angkor for generations to come, we kindly urge you to observe the following points: